Amanda Keller: Career

 In 2019, Keller started co-hosting Dancing with the Stars with Grant Denyer.

 She has also made appearances on shows such as Good News Week, Rove Live, The Glass House, 20 to 1, Spicks and Specks, All Star Family Feud, The Project, Studio 10, Show Me the Movie!, Have You Been Paying Attention? and Hughesy, We Have a Problem.

 On 18 July 2024, Keller was named for ABC factual series The Role of a Lifetime.
 She was the host on the first Australian series of The Piano (2025).

+Recognition and honours

+Keller won numerous media awards for her work on Beyond 2000, including the United Nations Association of Australia's Media Peace Award in 1989, and the Michael Daley Award for Science Journalism.